TransformerLensOrg/CircuitsVis/README.md

     ![hello world in pysvelte](./hello_world.png)

+4. Check out [the demo](./PySvelteDemo.ipynb) for examples of the components available so far

 [1]: If you install with `pip install git+https://...` you won't be able to use any of the components due to a quirk of the folder structure

 ---